 24 Hour Patrol

-The college campus is actively patrolled 24 hours a day, seven days per week.
-Officers patrol the college grounds and buildings by vehicle, foot, and bike patrols.
+The University campus is actively patrolled 24 hours a day, seven days per week.
+Officers patrol the University grounds and buildings by vehicle, foot, and bike patrols.

 Safety and Training